The FMCG sector: definitions and marketing | Sidely

 Consumption and purchasing power

 The frequency of consumer goods purchases makes them particularly sensitive.
 The French shop regularly, and generally have prices in mind (which is not the case for more exceptional purchases).
-As a result, price variations are often frowned upon, and households generally worry that the price of the shopping cart will rise faster than their wages or savings.
-This constraint is well known to brands, but they too are impacted by increases in raw materials and energy costs.
+As a result, price variations are often poorly received, and households generally worry that the price of the shopping cart will rise faster than their wages or savings.
+This constraint is well known to brands, but they too are impacted by rising raw material and energy costs.
+For example, the price of cocoa has risen by over 160% in ten years.
+In the last three years alone, its price has tripled.
+In response, brands are using two mechanisms: a change in pricing policy, raising prices by an average of 15 to 24%, and shrinkflation.

 Ultimately, consumer product inflation is influenced by multiple factors, such as production costs, supply chain disruptions, economic policies, imbalances between supply and demand, and international events.